 - Flowers – it doesn’t matter what kind of flowers these are or what the main plant is, they will target the buds, seeds, and blooms.
 They also drink nectar.

 - Vegetables – vegetables in the Nightshade (especially pepper and tomato plants) and Cruciferae families are popular caterpillar plants, but they will chew on vining plants as well as root vegetables.

 - Fruits – apples, peach, plum, peppers, and many others.
 The tomato fruitworm caterpillar feeds on the tomato fruit.

 - Grasses – grass includes all cereal crops like rye and oat as well as beans such as soybean.
 Cutworms do the most damage to these crops.

-- Bark and Twigs – includes all manner of tree and shrub.
+- Bark and Twigs – their diet also includes all manner of tree and shrub.

-This category includes honeycomb — Wax Moth Caterpillars can kill an entire hive.
+This category includes honeycomb — Wax Moth Caterpillars can kill an entire beehive.